-Confused about LOW BACK DISC issues – local chiropractor explains
+Confused about LOW BACK DISC problems – local chiropractor explains

-When someone is told that they may have a disc problem then to verify this further imaging is required.
-We often see in our practice that when people come in saying they have a disc issue, they don’t always have a disc issue.
+When someone is told that they may have a low back disc problem then to verify this further imaging is required.
+We often see in our practice that when people come in saying they have a disc issue, they don’t always have disc problems.

 - Low back pain